 Getting your kid ready for bed as early as 7 p.m. could lower their future obesity risk and make them less vulnerable to future illness while priming them for better growth, academic achievement, and emotional wellbeing.
-A growing body of research indicates that children who get to bed late are not, as they might suspect, lucky or sophisticated, but set up to fail, experts warn.
+A growing body of research indicates that children who get to bed late are not, as they might suspect, lucky or sophisticated, but set up to fail.

-“Children’s natural rhythm is to need to go to sleep well before adults do, and if children are kept up as late as their parents, they’re being deprived the opportunity to grow and learn as well as possible,” Andrew J. Bernstein, MD, Assistant Professor of Clinical Pediatrics Northwestern University, and Fellow of the American Academy of Pediatrics, tells Fatherly.
+“Children’s natural rhythm is to need to go to sleep well before adults do, and if children are kept up as late as their parents, they’re being deprived the opportunity to grow and learn as well as possible,” says Andrew J. Bernstein, M.D., a professor of of clinical pediatrics at Northwestern University Feinberg School of Medicine.

 “Napping during the day to make up for poor nighttime sleep is just catch-up sleep and is the sign of an exhausted child,” Bernstein warns.
 “That child still suffers from the lack of good consecutive sleep at night.”

 Not every sleep-training method works for every family, but there are plenty of small things parents can do to foster earlier sleep schedules.
-Bernstein recommends utilizing security objects such as a stuffed animal, slowly weaning the child from needing the parent at their bedside, and gradually lengthening out the time parents leave kids alone in their cribs so they can develop the independence needed to fall asleep on their own.
-Ultimately, is about routine, and since bedtime routines take at least a half hour, this means starting it no later than 7:30, but probably sooner to be safe.
+Bernstein recommends utilizing security objects such as a stuffed animal, slowly weaning the child from needing the parent at their bedside, and gradually lengthening the time parents leave kids alone in their cribs so they can develop the independence needed to fall asleep on their own.
+Ultimately, it’s about routine.
+And since bedtime routines take at least a half hour, this means starting no later than 7:30 p.m., but probably earlier to be safe.